conda-forge/omniscidb-feedstock/README.md

 OmniSciDB is an in-memory, column store, SQL relational database that was designed from the ground up to run on GPUs.

-This recipe provides the following packages: omniscidb-commong
+This recipe provides both CUDA enabled and CUDA disabled omniscidb packages.
-  CUDA-enabled omniscidb, cpu and cuda builds pyomniscdb omniscidb embedding library, cpu and cuda builds omniscidb-embedded Python extension module

 Current build status